 He says that we should:

 Try to reverse engineer the nature of the hashtag, and then try to bring value to the conversation – joke, a piece of information – rather than what most people think about which is “How can I create a hashtag and start my own trend?”

 Hashtags may not make or break your content, but it’s a simple and useful method to amplify it further.
-Using high-volume keywords as YouTube hashtags and paying attention to trending topics may bring you more organic views that you might think.
+Using high-volume keywords such as YouTube hashtags and paying attention to trending topics may bring you more organic views than you might think.